leancamp/organisers-guide/Organisers Guide.md

 After the break-even point, we only incur costs that we can pay for with money already collected.
 This not only makes the event break-even, but also cashflow-positive, which makes our lives a lot easier.

+Relaying on people to pay us later is recipe for a lot of stress and extra work later.
+Avoid this situation and only rely on up-front revenue.

 ## Iterating and improving

-Once we have enough cash to buy some more plane tickets, we invite and announce new leaders, both local and regional, known and unknown.
-Start with the Leancamp Leaders since they will seed good sessions.
+Once we have enough extra cash to buy some more plane tickets, we invite and announce new leaders, both local and regional, known and unknown.
+Start with the Seed Speakers list since they have given the best sessions in the past.
+When they attend, you know they'll make it a better Leancamp.

 At this point, we don’t need to worry about financial viability anymore, so we can turn our full attention create the best possible experience for our participants with the money from additional ticket sales.